iyanuashiri/iyanuashiri/README.md

 # Hello, I'm Iyanuoluwa Ajao 👋

 ## About Me
-Software and AI Engineer passionate about creating tools that improve digital experiences and productivity.
+I am a Software and AI Engineer with over 6 years of experience.
+I am also an AWS Community Builder.
+Currently, working on ClassmateBot, a WhatsApp-based AI learning assitant that helps secondary school students learn, retain knowledge, and pass their exams.
+I am also passionate about creating tools that improve digital experiences and productivity.
+Beyond my technical experience, I am the author of The Rise of AI Newsletter, where I explore AI’s impact on startups and careers.

 ## Skills
 - Languages: JavaScript, Python, HTML, CSS